airicbear/cis-4496-project/Docs/Model/README.md

 This folder hosts the documentation for our models as well as the slides used for our Demo presentations.

 - `Baseline` - Our Phase 1 Demo model.

+- `Improved` - Our Phase 2 Demo model.